 We’ll fuel up at one of the best bakeries in New Zealand, then make the drive to the start of our adventure-within-adventure.

 You’ll step out of the van right into the jungle at the foot of New Zealand’s longest singletrack – the Old Ghost Road.
-At a fairly easygoing incline of 2%, you’ll winch your way up the bench cut forest track to the ridge peak at 1400m.
+At a fairly easygoing incline of 2%, you’ll winch your way up the bench cut forest track, carrying our overnight supplies with us, to the ridge peak at 1400m.

 At 28km, the trail may be long, but it’s also long-standing: originally trekked by gold miners seeking their fortune in the 1870s.